MakeShiftArtist/api-docs/docs/monke.md

 }
 ```

-- 200 - User informationThis user was found and their basic profile was returned
+- 200 - User information
+This user was found and their basic profile was returned

 ```JSON
 {